shivamkumar24/Lifestylestores.com-Clone/README.md

 <h3 align="center"><a href="https://outfitstore-eta.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>

-OutFit is an ECommerce Website & is a Clone of lifestylestore.com.
-With a vast collection of products of fashion and clothing, we offer a seamless shopping experience.
-Our user-friendly interface ensure a hassle-free shopping experience for our customers.
+The outfit is an ECommerce Website & is a Clone of lifestylestore.com.
+With a vast collection of fashion and clothing products, we offer a seamless shopping experience.
+Our user-friendly interface ensures a hassle-free shopping experience for our customers.
 Shop with us today and discover the convenience of online shopping!

 <br />